 A 30000 word manuscript would cost you $60 AUD – less if you’re in the U.K. or U.S.A. due to currency exchange rates.

-Please note that because of other commitments I can only read and edit and review short works of non-fiction within a reasonable time-frame ( 1 to 2 weeks ).
+Please note that because of other commitments I can only read and edit and review short works of non-fiction within a reasonable time-frame ( 1 to 2 weeks ), unless you can offer me secure paid writing work of $600 AUD net per week so I can meet all of your needs and my own.

 Writing of a violent, discriminatory, racist or malevolent or defamatory nature will not be reviewed.